Computational relative entropy: Conclusions and outlook

 \paragraph*{Other derived quantities.} Beyond computational entropy, many other important quantities like mutual information and conditional entropy await study, with similar operational interpretations expected.

-\paragraph*{Channel coding and communication.} Developing computational versions of channel capacities and communication protocols is a natural next step.
-How do computational constraints affect quantum communication limits and capacity analogues?

-\paragraph*{Strong converses.} Our computational Stein's Lemma works in the weak converse regime.
+\paragraph*{Information-theoretic considerations.} Our computational Stein's Lemma works in the weak converse regime.
 Can we establish strong converses and computational Rényi divergence analogues from strong converse exponents in the computational realm?

 \paragraph*{Other notions of complexity.} It is an intriguing question to connect our definitions with recent work introducing the notion of unitary complexity~\cite{Metger}.
 Also considering computational models beyond polynomial time, like structured models (like $\mathsf{QAC^{0}}$) or depth-restricted models (like $\mathsf{BQNC}$) could yield interesting separations and applications across diverse complexity classes.